 The University of Alberta is a publicly supported, non-denominational, co-educational, multi-campus institution.
-It is a member of the Association of Commonwealth Universities and of the Association of Universities and Colleges of Canada.
+It is a member of the Association of Commonwealth Universities, Association of Universities and Colleges of Canada, and Worldwide Universities Network.

 The University's north campus of 89 hectares borders the wooded southern bank of the North Saskatchewan River and lies about two miles from Edmonton's business centre.
-Away from the north campus, the University Farm occupies approximately 148 hectares.
-Other holdings include Enterprise Square, located in downtown Edmonton; Campus Saint-Jean, east of the Mill Creek ravine; the botanical gardens near Devon; lands as far away as Fort Assiniboine and Augustana Faculty, a small liberal arts campus located 100 km southeast of Edmonton in the city of Camrose.
-A considerable area is held under rental agreements, including the Ellerslie farm and the Kinsella ranch.
+Away from the north campus, the south campus occupies approximately 148 hectares.
+Other holdings include Enterprise Square, located in the historic Hudson Bay building on Jasper Avenue and 102 Street in downtown Edmonton; Faculté Saint-Jean, a French-language campus east of the Mill Creek ravine; the botanical gardens near Devon; the Mattheis Ranch near Duchess; lands as far away as Fort Assiniboine and Augustana Faculty, a small liberal arts campus located 100 km southeast of Edmonton in the city of Camrose.
+A considerable area is held under rental agreements, including the Ellerslie Research Station and the Kinsella ranch.

-Some two dozen major teaching and research buildings are situated on the north campus as well as two affiliated colleges, six halls of residence, the Students' Union, and service buildings.
-Michener Park, once part of the University Farm, is a student housing area.
-South of 87th Avenue, on lands formerly part of the original campus, are the quarters of the Provincial Laboratory of Public Health, the Walter C MacKenzie Health Sciences Center, the Mazenkowski Heart Institute, the Dr WW Cross Cancer Institute.
-The Northern Alberta Jubilee Auditorium is situated adjacent to these areas on land owned by the Provincial Government.
+More than two dozen major teaching and research buildings are situated on the north campus, along with two affiliated colleges, six residence halls, the Students' Union, and service buildings.
+Michener Park, once part of the south campus, is a student housing area.
+South of 87th Avenue, on lands formerly part of the original campus, are the quarters of the Provincial Laboratory of Public Health, the Walter C Mackenzie Health Sciences Centre, the Mazankowski Alberta Heart Institute and the Dr WW Cross Cancer Institute.
+The Northern Alberta Jubilee Auditorium is situated adjacent to these areas on land owned by the provincial government.
 An off-campus Book and Record Depository for storage of less-used library materials was opened in 1994.
-On the North side of the Saskatchewan river, in downtown Edmonton, the University of Alberta occupies the historic Hudson's Bay Building on Jasper Avenue and 102 Street, now called Enterprise Square.